 We know it’s tough to be cautious about your health and diet on the road.
-With limited time, space, and options, it’s no wonder many truckers will resort to fast food and energy drinks to sustain sustenance on the road.
+With limited time, space, and options, it’s no wonder many truckers will resort to fast food and energy drinks for sustenance on the road.
 Fitness is an incredibly important aspect trucking, so it’s important that you’re watching what you eat.
 Unfortunately, unhealthy eating on the road can have drastic consequences.
 Studies have shown that almost half of all truckers suffer from at least some form of health risk involving obesity (hypertension, high cholesterol, diabetes).
-While many will view this just as “the trucker lifestyle,” healthy eating on the road can put thousands of more miles on your life expectancy so you can keep on truckin’ for days to come.
-Below are just a handful of healthy snacks for truckers you can find at many gas stations and almost all supermarkets.
+While many will view this just as “the trucker lifestyle,” healthy eating on the road can increase your life expectancy so you can keep on truckin’ for days to come.
+We’ve outlined some healthy meals and healthy snacks for truckers to help you stay fit on the road.

-Fresh or Dried Fruit – This is perfect for all you sweet tooth’s out there.
+Fresh or Dried Fruit – This is perfect those of you who love sweets.
 Instead of picking up a candy bar filled with trans fats or simple sugars, pick up some fruit!
 Fruit contains less sugar and fat while still satisfying that sweetness you’ve been craving.
-Fruit also contains Vitamin C and Fiber, which will keep your body functioning all throughout your journey.
+Fruit also contains vitamin C and fiber, which will keep your body functioning well throughout your journey.
 Dried fruit also lasts quite a while and will take up less room in your rig.
-Although it loses some nutrients through the drying process, it’s still a great alternative to candy.
+Although it loses some nutrients through the drying process, it’s still a healthy alternative to candy.
 Fruit is a great way to get that burst of energy you need in the morning as well!
 When it comes to healthy snacks for truckers, this sweet treat is a great one!

 What are some of your favorite healthy snacks for truckers while on the road?
 Comment your favorite recipes or munchies below and be sure to watch the attached video for more information about being healthy on the road!